flawrist/win7underground/readme.md

 scorning the past as if chronology equaled progress.
 But the mavericks?
 They know software doesn’t sour like milk.
 They see the forced evictions —
 machines built to ease the burden, stripped of purpose but not of power.
-Algorithms and alphabets don't expire just because the beast gets hungry.
+Logic and silicon don't expire just because the beast gets hungry.
 A sturdy hammer drives nails long after the warranty turns to dust.

 Nobody can trace for sure how many souls still survive on Windows 7.